vehikl/RobotNameJs/README.md

 ## Source

-A debugging session with Paul Blackwell at gSchool. [http://gschool.it](http://gschool.it)
+Originally a debugging session with Paul Blackwell at gSchool. [http://gschool.it](http://gschool.it)

-## Submitting Incomplete Solutions

-It's possible to submit an incomplete solution so you can see how others have completed the exercise.
+This particular source code comes from [Exercism.io](https://exercism.io/)